AdrienneGast/BearDepredation/FR-IT DRPA/1 Covariates/README.md

 *same process than [Buildings](#human-buildings) for each category*
 - Merge all the extracted OSM data to create a shapefile of roads in each category.
 To do so, we combine all the roads GeoJson files (extracted from overpass turbo), create a unique new field with the value 1 (QGis::Field Calculator), suppress all the other field for each vector layer (attribute table), reproject the shapefile into LAEA projection (EPSG+3035, QGis::Reproject layer), then merge the vector layers created (SAGA::MergeVectorLayers).
-*The process described above is going to be repeated several times for several different covariates and thus can be computed sometimes in QGis and sometimes in R*
+*The process described above is going to be repeated several times for several different covariates and thus can be computed sometimes in QGis and sometimes in R.*
 => Creation of separated shapefiles of path, footway, track, motorway, trunk, primary, secondary, tertiary, unclassified and road.

 - Merge vector layer per created category for the study: a) Roads (motorway, trunk, primary, secondary, tertiary, unclassified, road and track), b) foot trails (path and footway).
 - Rasterize roads and foot trails vector layers (GRASS::v.to.rast.value) at 20m resolution (LAEA projection) for the large study area.

+=> Creation of Roads raster layer and Foot trails raster layer.

 ## Shrub and transitional woodland-shrub area